 - The name and a detailed description of the product.

-- Any required codes for access or downloading, to give us a child’s eye view of your product.
+- Codes.
+The product, and any required codes for access or downloading, to give us a child’s eye view of your product.

-- The name, address, phone and URL of the studio who made the product, as well as the publisher (if different).
+- Contact info.
+The name, address, phone and URL of the studio who made the product, as well as the publisher (if different).

-- The street date (ideally we like to see final products 30-60 days prior to the street date).
+- Key dates.
+The street date (ideally we like to see final products 30-60 days prior to the street date).

 Where to send materials:Lisa DellaFave, Editorial Coordinator Children’s Technology Review 120 Main Street Flemington, NJ 08822 908-284-0404 (phone, 9 to 3 PM, EST) 908-284-0405 (fax)